FluffyFluffer/Write-ups/HackTheBox/Forge/Forge.md

 # Writeup Hack the Box - Forge

 At the classes *Zaawansowane testy penetracyjne* in Wroclaw University of Science and Technology we were supposed to solve the machine from Hack the Box.
 We chose *Forge*.
-This write-up was made in cooperation with [TheArqsz](https://github.com/TheArqsz) and [Tacola320](https://github.com/Tacola320).
+This writeup was made in cooperation with [TheArqsz](https://github.com/TheArqsz) and [Tacola320](https://github.com/Tacola320).

 ![forge_logo](./images/logo.png)